- Products Offered: Home, Mobile

 - Additional Features: GPS, Multiperson Monitoring, Wall-mounted Button, Check-in Service, Fire and Smoke Monitoring, Lockbox

-LifeFone is one of the most experienced brands in the industry with almost forty years of illustrious history in the field of medical alert systems.
-The company manufactures a great variety of emergency alert buttons, which is partly how they have gained their current reputation.
+LifeFone is one of the most experienced brands in the industry, with almost forty years of illustrious history in the field of medical alert systems.
+The company manufactures a great variety of emergency alert buttons, which is how it has gained its current reputation.

 LifeFone’s systems are packed with features that are designed to help users, whether they’re at home or out and about.
-A number of online LifeFone reviews by users speak positively about their overall impression of this brand, from its customer service to additional features.
-These systems are recognized by hospitals, doctors, and health organizations nationwide.
+A number of online LifeFone reviews by its customers speak positively about the overall impression this brand leaves.

 Now for the big question: is the service really worthwhile?
 Stay tuned as we outline the good, the bad, and the in-between regarding this company and the devices it puts forward!

-The mobile solutions by this company offer protection both in home and on the go.
+The mobile solutions by this company offer both in-home and on-the-go protection.
 There are two options available, the At-Home & On-the-Go GPS or the upgraded At-Home & On-the-Go GPS with Voice-in-Necklace.
 Both of these devices work wherever there’s AT&T network reception, meaning they offer coverage all throughout the US.

 The first mobile solution is actually a combo package that contains Mobile Help’s in-home cellular system and Mobile Help’s mobile system, the Solo.
 Many of the alert systems use Mobile Help’s equipment.
 As you can see in our Medical Guardian review, this brand relies on Mobile Help’s gear too.